fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 The purpose of the fee limit is to limit the risk of griefing attacks and theft via fees.
 However, this doesn't fully prevent fee abuse.
 For example, a miner could purchase some goods with a congestion controlled transaction, and then choose a time during high fees to send the transaction with as high a fee as possible.
 OP_CD carries the risk that some actors will play dirty like this and extract higher than expected fees in multi-party contracts like this.

-Single-party use cases (eg wallet vaults) don't carry much risk of this, since the user is sending to themselves.
-However, if a wallet vault's key is stolen, an attack may use this approach to extract some value from their victim via fees.
+Single-party use cases (eg wallet vaults) don't carry as much risk of this, since the user is sending to themselves.
+However, if a wallet vault's key is stolen, an attacker may use this approach to extract some value from their victim via fees.

 #### Manipulation of the average fee rate